 Were You Injured in a Distracted Driving Auto Accident in Cincinnati?

 If you’ve been injured in a Cincinnati auto accident, you should find out through an investigation whether or not the driver was distracted by anything, including eating, drinking, or wearing headphones.
 Many distracted driving cases are obvious, because the person has a cell phone with a text message or social media account open, or there is spilled food or drink in the accident, or they are still wearing their headphones.
 If you see any evidence of such distractions after an auto accident, and if you are able to do so, take photos.
 This evidence could prove valuable when you pursue a claim for compensation.
-Then, contact the experienced car accident legal team in Cincinnati, OH at the Chester Law Group for a free consultation and learn how we can help you through the process.
+Then, contact the experienced car accident legal team in Cincinnati, OH at the Ohio Car Accident Lawyers for a free consultation and learn how we can help you through the process.